Bottom bracket: Other

-Interface types
+Interface between spindle and crankset

 As well as the different means to fit the bottom bracket into the frame, there are a number of ways of connecting the crank arms to the bottom bracket spindle.
 Shimano introduced a proprietary splined interface named "Octalink".
 Several other manufacturers (King Cycle Group, Truvativ, and Race Face) created an "open" standard called "ISIS Drive" or simply "ISIS", for International Splined Interface Standard.

 Cottered

-One of the earliest standards of crank interface, cottered cranks are now considered obsolete in Western countries, but are still in common use in China, India and other developing nations.
+One of the earliest standards of crank interface, 'cottered cranks are now considered obsolete in developed countries, but are still in common use in developing nations.
 The spindle is a cylinder and has a flat region across it (a land).
 The crank has a hole through it to fit onto the spindle, with a transverse hole for the cotter pin.
 The cotter pin is cylindrical with one side flattened at an angle to form a wedge to match the spindle land.
 When tightened, this produces a simple and effective interface.
-The problem is that normally the interface cannot be tightened enough without a cotter press, a highly specialized tool, though still produced and for sale.
+The problem is that normally the interface cannot be tightened enough without a cotter pin press, a highly specialized type of clamping tool, though still produced and for sale.
 Cotters can also be installed with an improvised tool designed for another purpose, such as a ball joint splitter or hammer, with mixed results.

-Because all the load is on one very small area of the cotter pin and the crank land the cotter pin deforms plastically under normal use and so must be replaced regularly.
+All the load is on one very small area of the cotter pin and the crank land, the cotter pin deforms plastically under normal use and must therefore be replaced regularly.
 If this is not done the crank and the spindle wear and must be replaced.
-There is a warning because of a characteristic creak sound that aging pins cause the cranks to make.
+The rider will get a warning through a characteristic creak sound that aging pins cause the cranks to make.